Scalping the competition – The Metso ST2.8 and Pilot Crushtec prove why they’re the best in the industry.

 Essentially, the ease of use, aggressive 15mm stroke, versatility of media options, ease of maintenance, large 11m3 feed hopper, dynamic two or three way split and Pilot Crushtec’s back-up support and the ability to handle all types of media, prove why the Metso Lokotrack ST2.8 is a market leader in scalping.
 All these benefits combined with the five-year, 10 000-hour Metso EPS (extended protection services warranty) make it an essential tool for the 21st century environment.

 Every customer visited was beyond impressed with the unit’s performance and agreed that the Metso ST2.8 is more than capable in demanding applications.

 Discover more about the Metso ST2.8 at www.pilotcrushtec.com

 - The Lokotrack ST2.8 has the biggest eccentric throw on the market which makes it the ideal unit for scalping topsoil, coal, iron ore, manganese, demolition waste and river gravel to name but a few.
 Additionally, the ST2.8 can be fine-tuned for sand applications.

-- The clearance under the screen has been increased by 20% and the bottom deck area is 400mm longer than any competitor in its class.
+- The clearance under the screen has been increased by 20%.

 - In multi-stage crushing processes, the removal of fines is easy with a two-way split option.
 This feature combines material flow from the first and second deck to the main conveyor and maximises the capacity and efficiency of the crushing process.